 For more information about provisioning service instances and other lifecycle operations, see Managing Service Instances.

-Note: For a service to be available in the marketplace, it must be integrated with Cloud Foundry by way of APIs.
-If you are interested in building services for Ops Manager and making them available to end users, see Services.
+Important For a service to be available in the marketplace, it must be integrated with Cloud Foundry by way of APIs.
+If you are interested in building services for Tanzu Operations Manager and making them available to end users, see Services.

 Cloud Foundry enables users to leverage services that are not available in the marketplace using user-provided service instances (UPSI).
 For more information, see User-Provided Service Instances

 Cloud Foundry enables users to provision credentials needed to interface with a service instance.
 You can use app binding to automatically deliver these credentials to your Cloud Foundry app.
 For external and local clients, you can use service keys to generate credentials to communicate directly with a service instance.